-The PopPerHect field now contains the total apportioned population per hectare for each study site.
+The ResPop field now contains the population per hectare of residential land in the study-site.

-5.4 Employment Per Unit Land Area: (TCWS GIS Protocol 3.6)
+5.4 Employment Per Unit Land Area: (TCWS GIS Protocol 3.6

-This uses the existing TCWS GIS Protocol 3.6 from version 4.1 of the manual.
+Note: This was based on the existing TCWS GIS Protocol 3.6 from version 4.1 of the manual but steps were updated significantly in Version 1.3..